18F/handbook/docs/04-how-we-work/tools/harvest.md

 Log your time in the CivicActions project: CA > Onboarding > select your service area or "Company-wide" for areas like Sales > then enter a description like the below examples in the task description that includes the word *onboarding*.

 *   Onboarding Meeting
-*   Onboarding handbook and/or trello board cards review
+*   Onboarding handbook and/or Trello board cards review
 *   Onboarding watching scrum videos
 *   Onboarding resume and bio work